Kitchen Trends for 2019: Two-Toned Cabinets

 If having two different paint colours for your cabinets isn’t something you’re interested in, then don’t worry.
 There are other ways you can have two-toned cabinets without bold colours.
 Have your cabinets be two separate materials altogether!
 While the base material is typically wood, you could mix and match glass with aluminum doors, or laminate for a unique design.
 It’s completely up to your style and decor.

 Having darker cabinets on the bottom and lighter cabinets on top not only creates a design statement but it also opens up your entire kitchen.
 The bold colouring below grounds the space while the lighter shades draw the eyes towards the ceiling.
 If your top cabinet colour matches your ceilings, your kitchen will look much grander than ever before.
 Or you could even try to pull off an ombre effect by staying in the same colour family: dark blue on the bottom and light blue on the top.

 Having two-toned cabinets can create a bold and unique look for your kitchen, but things might get a bit crazy if the cabinets are too different.
 Two distinct designs in one space will make it feel unbalanced, as though something was lost in translation.
 Include an element that links both sets of cabinets together, like the overall structure or the same hardware.
 Subtle similarities will allow both cabinet colours or styles to live cohesively with one another.

 At Envyland Kitchen, we value customer service and work to make sure every one of them leaves our stone satisfied and confident in their choices.
-Located in Brampton, Ontario, our showroom is filled with nothing but high-quality kitchen countertops, cabinets, and other accessories.
+Located in Oakville, our showroom is filled with nothing but high-quality kitchen countertops, cabinets, and other accessories.
 Our expert staff is qualified to help you pick out your new kitchen in no time.
 Call us or visit Envyland Kitchen to find out how you can get the best bang for your buck without making a single sacrifice.